Ksdsk/Bibliotheque/Obsidian/index.md

 I'm going to start from the very basics, then end up noting about the things I want to be better at, which is mostly going to relate to the kind of work I'm doing.
 Eventually, this repository is going to become something like a library, where it'll be a collection of notes for different kinds of subjects.
 The term *library* has a different meaning in software engineering though, so I'll just call it library in a different language.
 The Korean word for library doesn't sound cool (*do-seo-kwan*)...
 I think I'm going to call it *Bibliothèque*, the French word for Library.

+And just for fun, I'll also add in some hobbies outside of the technological world as well.
+Mostly to kee

 I'll figure out how you, probably a random person of the internet, or likely my friends lol, can access my notes without downloading Obsidian.
 Until then, I'll be writing about things.

 ## Subjects